dddrrreee/cs140e-20win/labs/2-bootloader/README.md

   4. The unix side sends `PUT_CODE` and the code.

-  5. The pi side copies the received code into memory starting at the indicated code address.
+  5. The pi side copies the received code into memory starting at the indicated code address (from step 2).
 It then computes `crc32(addr,nbytes)` over this range and compares it to the expected value received in step 2.
 If they do not match, it sends `BAD_CODE_CKSUM`.
 If so, it sends back `BOOT_SUCCESS`.

   6. Once the Unix side receives `BOOT_SUCCESS` it simply echoes all subsequent received bytes to the terminal.

   7. If at any point the pi side receives an unexpected message, it sends a `BOOT_ERROR` message to the unix side and reboots.
+     If at any point the Unix side receives an unexpected or error message it simply exits with an error.

 The use of send-response in the protocol is intended to prevent the Unix-side from overrunning the pi sides finite-sized UART queue.